aurielfournier/CV/new_CV.md

 2013 **Fournier, A.M.V.,** Krementz, D.G., Mengel, D.C., Raedeke, A.H., Phenology, Habitat Use and CoOccurrence of Fall Migrating Yellow Rails in Missouri *Yellow Rail Virtual Symposium,* USFWS

+\newpage

 ## Grants

-2015 **Travel Grant** $800 Association of Field Ornithologists/Wilson Ornithological Society/Society of Canadian Ornithologsits Conference
+2015 **Travel Grant** $500 Association of Field Ornithologists/Wilson Ornithological Society/Society of Canadian Ornithologsits Conference

 2015 **The Frances M. Peacock Scholarship for Native Bird Habitat** $4000 The Use of Stable Isotopes, eBird and Species Distribution Models to Assess Migratory Connectivity of Fall Migrationg Rails